kubernetes-sigs/prow/site/content/en/docs/components/external-plugins/netlify-preview.md

 ```

 Retries the latest Netlify deploy preview for the PR **only when that preview
 is in `error` state**.
-If the preview is `ready`, the plugin posts a comment
+If the preview is missing, already running, ready, or in
-explaining that `/retest` will not retry passing previews and points the user
-to `/rebuild-preview`.
+another unsupported state, the plugin does not post a comment.

 ```
-/rebuild-preview
+/netlify-rebuild
 ```

 Forces a retry of the latest Netlify deploy preview regardless of its current
 state, with one exception: if a build is already running (`building` or
 `enqueued`), the plugin declines and reports the in-progress preview rather
 than triggering a redundant build.

+Both commands look for the PR's preview among the site's newest 1000 deploys;
+older previews are treated as not found.

 Both commands require the comment author to be trusted under the same rules
 that Prow's `trigger` plugin applies: org members, configured trusted apps and